gibsn/vkfetcher/README.md

 # vkfetcher

-`vkfetcher` is command line tool that is here to help you fetch various sets of objects from VK like members of a given group or likers of the post. `vkfetcher` does for you iteration over large sets of data (with the API parameter 'offset'), encapsulates some subtleties of VK API and waits between requests to fit in the
+`vkfetcher` is a command line tool that is here to help you fetch various sets of objects from VK like members of a given group or likers of the post. `vkfetcher` does for you iteration over large sets of data (with the API parameter 'offset'), encapsulates some subtleties of VK API and waits between requests to fit in the